ndahigeze/jasiri_simulation_test/README.md

 # JUNIOR SOFTWARE DEVELOPER JOB SIMULATION ACTIVITY

-## jasir_simulation_test is django project for managing user contacts and their basic informations
+* jasir_simulation_test is django project for managing user contacts and their basic informations

 # Process and steps for hosting this application on ubuntu server

-## Prepare environament

-## Installing required libraries
+## Installing required libraries  for environment

 ## Use the following commands to install python libaries and nginx webserver